-ArtSchool 2020 was and is our pilot ArtSchool project, launched following the temporary closure of Central Saint Martins during the COVID-19 pandemic.
-This ongoing project explores works of art that engage with vital questions around teaching and learning, from a diverse but interconnected network of histories and geographies.
+ArtSchool 2020 was our pilot ArtSchool project, launched following the temporary closure of Central Saint Martins during the COVID-19 pandemic.
+Drawing on the premises of Afterall’s One Work series, this project thinks through the generative potential of works of art themselves for stimulating critical, transformative thinking on these subjects.
+In collaboration with Central Saint Martins and Museu de Arte de São Paulo, ArtSchool 2020 explored works of art that engage with vital questions around teaching and learning, from a diverse but interconnected network of histories and geographies.
 Explore published writings and recorded video discussions that ask what we can learn from art at a time when crises of distance and shifts in technology demand that we rethink our pedagogies.

 Artist, critic and Barnard College Professor John Miller discusses the art school in neoliberal crisis and the role of art and the artist in the present, in light of Mike Kelley’s 1995 work of institutional critique, Educational Complex.
 In conversation Alex Schady, artist and Programme Director for Art at Central Saint Martins.